-Sub-domain: Human Endogenous Retroviruses.
+Sub-domain: Mobile Elements.

 Endogenous retroviruses (ERVs) are retroviruses that are inherited through the host germline; they are descendants of occasional germ line invasions by exogenous retroviruses (XRVs).
-Well-defined groups determined by phylogenetic analysis are termed "families" and generally represent a single invasion followed by expansion within a host genome.
-Human ERVs (HERVs) are classified into 30-40 families.
+Well---defined groups determined by phylogenetic analysis are termed "families" and generally represent a single invasion followed by expansion within a host genome.
+Human ERVs (HERVs) are classified into 30---40 families.
+A larger part of the human genome is comprised of various mobile elements (ME) which similar to HERVs have the ability to copy themselves within the genome investigation.

-HERVs are inactivated and down-regulated through random knock-out mutations, hypermutation and silencing mechanisms, but are up-regulated in patients with cancer and other diseases.
-The observation that cancer cells produce virus-like antigens and particles is very old; however it is a phenomenon that has only partially been described and its role in cancer biology is still under investigation.
+HERVs and MEs are inactivated and down---regulated through random knock---out mutations, hypermutation and silencing mechanisms, but are up---regulated in patients with cancer and other diseases.
+The observation that cancer cells produce virus---like antigens and particles is very old;

-HERVs can also be involved with the development of cancer through tumorigenic and immunosuppressive proteins.
-For example HK2 loci produce two non-standard retroviral proteins, NP9 and Rec, through alternatively spliced mRNA.
-Rec is analogous to the Rev protein of HIV-1 and has been shown to promote tumour development in mice.
+HERVs and MEs can also be involved with the development of cancer through tumorigenic and immunosuppressive proteins.
+For example HK2 loci produce two non---standard retroviral proteins, NP9 and Rec, through alternatively spliced mRNA.
+Rec is analogous to the Rev protein of HIV---1 and has been shown to promote tumour development in mice.
 The transmembrane domains of some retroviral env proteins have been found to be immunosuppressive.
-Another possible pathogenic mechanism would be through promoter activity of LTRs (Long Terminal Repeats); for example, de-repression of one the oldest HERVs has been recently connected with the development of Hodgkin's Lymphoma.
+Another possible pathogenic mechanism would be through promoter activity of LTRs (Long Terminal Repeats); for example, de--repression of one the oldest HERVs has been recently connected with the development of Hodgkin's Lymphoma.

-HERVs can also be connected to the development of autoimmunity through innate immunity signalling pathways.
-A recent study identified a critical role for the ERV-mediated activation of cytosolic innate immune signalling pathways in B-cell responses.
+HERVs and MEs can also be connected to the development of autoimmunity through innate immunity signalling pathways.
 On the other hand HERV antigens might promote immune responses.
-HERV antigens are host antigens and believed not to promote immune response upon their expression.
+ME antigens are host antigens and believed not to promote immune response upon their expression.
 However, if an ERV antigen was not presented during the development of the immune system, a later expression could promote immune response.
-Immune responses against HK2 antigens have been reported in patients with up-regulated HK2.
-Older studies have shown that the envelope gene of HERV-K is a superantigen, although there are no solid findings with respect to health implications.
+Immune responses against HK2 antigens have been reported in patients with up---regulated HK2.
+Older studies have shown that the envelope gene of HERV---K is a superantigen, although there are no solid findings with respect to health implications.